 We have sourced new leaf switches with gold contacts.
 The same geometry and leaf stiffness as Williams (and nearly everyone else) used.
-Note that Williams switches had a deep block, these switches will need mounting on a 5mm or 6mm platform of some kind (depending on panel thickness).
+Note that Williams switches had a deep block, these switches will need mounting on a platform of some kind (depending on panel thickness)

 This is how we mount leaf switches on our control panels.
 A sliding mounting block allows to adjust the cantilever length and hence stiffness.